 It is my heartfelt desire to tell the world about what we are doing and involve as many people as possible and I’m constantly looking for innovative ways of portraying our endeavours on social media, our websites, and through our media partners, traditional media as well as new methods such as digital billboard networks.
 We are even building a complex of 3 igloo-like inflatable structures, placed in a high visitor position in central London for the duration of the expedition to unveil the story in as near-live capacity as possible, to provide a visitor experience and to tell the stories of our sponsors involvement, as well.

 We’re also blessed by having the whole project beautifully and cinematically filmed by the new but very well founded indie, Three Wise Monkeys, for a feature documentary, which will appear in cinemas and at film festivals and there is the possibility of major a TV series, for broadcast.
-So, Spark sits beautifully amongst our array of tools for reaching the globe!
+So, Adobe Spark sits beautifully amongst our array of tools for reaching the globe!

 Your next expedition will cover more than 800 miles to a region called the Northern Pole of Inaccessibility.
 What was the inspiration for this ambitious and historic trek and what sort of data are you hoping to collect?